hassanhabib/The-Standard/Services/Foundations/Foundations.md

 Everything else in both `StudentService.cs` and `StudentService.Exceptions.cs` continues to be exactly the same as we've done above in the structural validations.

-Logical validations, just like any other exceptions that may occur are usually non-critical.
+Logical validations exceptions, just like any other exceptions that may occur are usually non-critical.
 However, it all depends on your business case to determine whether a particular logical, structural or even a dependency validation are critical or not, this is when you might need to create a special class of exceptions, something like `InvalidStudentCriticalException` then log it accordingly.